 There are several places on the site where I mention my “Bits of cardboard”, so here they are — large as life, though mine are hand-drawn rather than these beautiful creations:

-I find these useful when I'm writing dances, and also when I'm trying to understand a new dance I've picked up from a book or other written instructions.
+I find these useful when I'm writing dances, and also when I'm trying to understand a new dance I've picked up from a book, website or other written instructions.
 Move them slowly and carefully until you're sure you understand the pattern.
 I sometimes have to do this several times, so don't rush it.
 If you're looking at a dance with action outside the minor set you need to be aware of End-effects, so go through the sequence again from progressed positions.

 I'm not saying that all callers should use these.
 Madeleine Smith draws a number of diagrams to show where people are at different points in the dance, which certainly makes it easier to go back to a particular instruction.